 With the sound of crickets rising, it’s another quiet moment of night in a city suburb.
 Tarantino maneuvers his lens over to a vacant industrial lot.
 Another of those that dot this county aplenty.
 Headlights reappear once more, along with its identifying Strawberry Letter 23.
 The song now emanating its familiar chorus, edging louder as the Caddie creeps ever closer.
 It stills as solitary purchase is found and parks.
 The tune stops as Robbie kills the engine upon exit.

 Everything and everyone now gathered late-night and far off, glimpsed in the backdrop of the scene Quentin Tarantino has orchestrated masterfully.

 The audience barely hearing the trunk lid as it’s popped, Beaumont cursing his remaining unhappiness at agreeing to such a stupid ordeal.
 Quieted by Ordell’s two shots into the compartment, which ring out distantly.
 Familiar, in this part of town, and indifferent.
-And as Robbie and the crickets care to their work, the song resumes for the last time as the car restarts and drives calmly away.
+And as Robbie and the crickets care to their work, the song resumes for the last time as the car restarts and drives calmly, though far from innocently, away.